 Badge Competition– Many schools around Liverpool took part in a badge competition, designing badges around different rights.

 Poster- A steering group of young people helped design a new UNCRC poster.

-The RAISE Team have developed a workshop and assembly about the rights of the child.
-If your school is interested in delivering workshops about the Rights or being involved in the project please email us.
+Additionally, The RAISE Team have developed a workshop and assembly around the rights of the child.
+If your school is interested in having this workshop delivered please email us.